Hopelezz/HopelezzBlog/src/pages/posts/1-password.md

 It memes on the idea that `Tr0ub4dor&3` is far harder to recall than `correcthorsebatterystaple`.
 This is true!

- `1MillionBabyParrots!` is still a viable password, readable, and provide the higher level of security than something like `Tr0ub4dor&3`.
+ `1MillionBabyParrots!` is still a viable password, readable, and provides a higher level of security than something like `Tr0ub4dor&3`.